Banff vs Canmore • Which Town is Better For Your Vacation?

 Due to its location inside the park, a pass is required to visit.
 Of course, if you plan to visit the park anyway, you’ll have to buy a pass.
 Since its location is within the national park, Banff has operated under strict laws to minimize the town’s footprint on the wilderness.

-That being said, Banff has still become very commercial over the years, and you’ll notice some large brands here, such as Chilis, McDonald’s, Starbucks, Lululemon, and name-brand outdoor stores.
-There are also a large number of Knick Knack shops selling cheap and cheesy souvenirs.
+That being said, Banff has still become very commercial over the years, and you’ll notice some large brands here, such as Chilis, McDonald’s, Starbucks, Lululemon, and other name-brand outdoor stores.
+There are also a large number of knick-knack shops selling cheap and cheesy souvenirs.
 With 8,000 residents, the town also has several facilities, such as a hospital, multiple churches, schools, one large grocery store (IGA), and a Nesters grocery store.

 The strict laws in the national park have created a compact town with a clear downtown area full of shops, restaurants, and bars.
 When combined with Roam Public Transportation, it means it is entirely possible to enjoy a holiday in Banff without a vehicle.